-Arson in schools is a major concern to Fire Protection organisations and the only persons able to resolve the problem is the profession its self.
+Arson in schools is a major concern to Fire Protection organisations and the only persons able to resolve the problem are those within the schooling profession.
 School governors, head teachers, school premises managers, LEAs and local authority risk managers are the people who could solve the problem.
-The following information are extracts from a previous leaflet ‘How to combat Arson in Schools’ and the latest version is available free of charge from The Arson Prevention Bureau.
+The following information is extracted from a previous leaflet ‘How to combat Arson in Schools’ and the latest version is available free of charge from The Arson Prevention Bureau.

 It is not only the financial loss you should consider there is consequential loss also.
 For example consider arson at a school in the North West; loss 1.2 million.

 ” The first reaction is shock and numbness, followed by total disbelief and then realisation that 25 years of resources had gone.
 All the carefully collected photographs, booklets and artifacts from all over Europe had gone, all the paperwork for the administration of public examinations had gone, and all the school text books and personal belongings had gone.”

 How to combat Arson in Schools is addressed primarily at school governors, head teachers, school premises managers, LEAs and local authority risk managers.
 It aims to alert those responsible for school premises to the continuing dangers of arson attacks on schools, and suggests means by which such potential incidents can be reduced.
 School fires, accidental as well as malicious, are all too common.
 Local authority fire brigades attended many school fires of which (70%) were thought to have been started deliberately.
 Evidence from research carried out by the Arson Prevention Bureau suggests that this is not the full picture as fire brigades are not always called to fires, particularly if they self-extinguish or are put-out by staff.